 - Complete records

 You’ll adapt the curriculum to the learning styles of each child.
-By tailoring lessons, you help them to progress at a comfortable pace.
-Allowing them to learn and gain value from their school experience.
-Which increases the chances of them becoming more confident and independent in life.
+By tailoring lessons, you help them to progress at a comfortable pace, allowing them to learn and gain value from their school experience.
+This increases the chances of them becoming more confident and independent in life.

-Salaries on offer are usually between £12,000 to £23,000 per year.
-With higher wages being offered to those with further training and experience.
+After completing SEN courses and getting the job you want, you will likely be offered a salary between £12,000 to £23,000 per year, with higher wages being offered to those with further training and experience.

 Many schools will give you access to specific training like the Royal National Institute of Blind People (RNIB) courses.
 Or courses dedicated to conditions like Dyslexia or Autism.